darklife/darkriscv/README.md

 *darkriscv* have a pipeline with 1 + 2x1/2 stages:

 - 1/2 stage for instruction pre-fetch
-- 1/2 stage for static instruction decodification
+- 1/2 stage for static instruction decode
-- 1 stage for decodification and execution
+- 1 stage for decode and execution

 Except in the case of load/store, which uses 2x1/2 stages:

 - 1/2 stage for instruction pre-fetch
-- 1/2 stage for static instruction decodification
+- 1/2 stage for static instruction decode
-- 1/2 stage for decodification and execution
+- 1/2 stage for decode and execution
 - 1/2 state for data read

 When working only with positive edge of clock, the performance increases